Holy Trinity Greek Orthodox Church

 Father Paisius McGrath, Presbyter

 Glory to Jesus Christ!
 Greetings to the faithful members and families of Holy Trinity Greek Orthodox Church.
-May He who is presented today in the Temple bless and guide us now and always!
+May our Lord and Savior Jesus Christ continue to bless and guide us as we continue through our Great Lent spiritual journey.

 Your Pastor,